sharikak54/sharikak54.github.io/.collections/_cases/plane_plane_same.md

 Description TODO

-Two planes that are the same color.
+Two Planes that are the same color.
 Be careful not to mistake this for [Plane / Plane](plane_plane).